velkuns/game-text-engine/adr/0008-data-conditions.md

 - list: list of conditions

 Condition types:
-- ability: check an ability value
+- self.ability: check an ability value
-- skill: check if a skill is present or not
+- self.statuses.skill: check if a skill is present or not
-- state: check if a state is present or not
+- self.statuses.state: check if a state is present or not
-- blessing: check if a blessing is present or not
+- self.statuses.blessing: check if a blessing is present or not
-- curse: check if a curse is present or not
+- self.statuses.curse: check if a curse is present or not
-- title: check if a title is present or not
+- self.statuses.title: check if a title is present or not
-- item: check if an item is present or not (in inventory or equipped)
+- self.inventory.item: check if an item is present or not (in inventory or equipped)
-- entity_size: check size of the entity (player or enemy)
-- entity_race: check race of the entity (player or enemy)
+- enemy.info: check for enemy information value (like race or size)

 ## Decision